joeedhorton/epr-packaging-style-guide/app/index.md

 When we talk about the data users need to report, we explain it in the following way:

-$E

-There should be 4 parts to the data you collect about your packaging.
+> There should be 4 parts to the data you collect about your packaging.
 These are:

-- packaging activity – this is how you put the packaging on the market
+> - packaging activity – this is how you put the packaging on the market
-- packaging material and weight
+> - packaging material and weight
-- packaging type – primary, secondary, shipment or transit
+> - packaging type – primary, secondary, shipment or transit
-- waste type
+> - waste type

-$E

 Don’t use the phrase ‘placed on the market’ - this is for internal use only.
 Instead say ‘packaging data’.